demisto/content/Packs/AnsibleAlibabaCloud/Integrations/AnsibleAlibabaCloud/README.md

 4. Navigate to [Permmions > Grants](https://ram.console.aliyun.com/permissions)
 4. Grant the service account principal either `AliyunECSFullAccess` or `AliyunECSReadOnlyAccess` permissions.

-## Configure Alibaba Cloud on Cortex XSOAR
+## Configure Ansible Alibaba Cloud on Cortex XSOAR
 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Ansible Alibaba Cloud.
 3. Click **Add instance** to create and configure a new integration instance.